Arimodu/ArainUI/README.md

 *Sorry Apple device users, while Uno Platform which I chose for development has support for iOS and OSX I dont ever plan on debugging, releasing or maintaining those versions.
 I dont own anything apple and hate the company with a burning passion.
 I will not prevent it if someone comes and releases it for the Apple ecosystem, **but I will not do it myself***

 ## State of development
-As of writing this it is not yet possible to even connect to a server, as such I will post updates here.
+~~As of writing this it is not yet possible to even connect to a server, as such~~ I will post updates here.

+Update: I am starting to get busy with IRL stuff right now, so development will slow down (*not stop, just slow down*).
+If you have an idea please get in touch with me on discord or through the repo.

-You can also follow the development on the [Trello page](https://trello.com/b/eEwUQwsd)
+You can follow the development on the [Trello page](https://trello.com/b/eEwUQwsd)

+I am also sometimes live on [Twitch](https://twitch.tv/arimodu) if you want to chat, ask or suggest some features directly to me.
+Or you can just come criticise my code ¯\\\_(ツ)\_/¯.

 ## Contributing
 The workload to get this into working order is quite severe, **!!PRs are welcome!!**